Zucchini Fritters with Lemon-Dill Yogurt Sauce

 In a large bowl, place shredded zucchini, scallions, dill, garlic, and onion powder.
 Give it a quick stir to ensure the ingredients are evenly distributed.
 Gently mix in the two eggs; then add the flour, breadcrumbs, salt and pepper.
 Stir until combined.

 Heat a frying pan until it is very hot.
 You know it's ready when you drop a few drops of water on the pan and they sizzle away almost immediately.
-Drop in your coconut oil or butter, and ensure it covers the entire pan as it melts.
+Add a splash of oil and swirl the pan until it is evenly distributed.

 Using a spoon, drop about small piles of batter (~3 tablespoons) into the pan.
 Use the back of a flipper to gently flatten the patties.
 More surface area means more crisp.
 Let the fritters cook for about 2-3 minutes on each side, until golden brown.